aramsimonyan1/forage-jpmc-swe-task-1/README.md

 # J.P.
 Morgan Chase software engineering program

 ## Starter repo and seting up dev environment
-Fork and clone the starter repo here: https://github.com/theforage/forage-jpmc-swe-task-1 IMPORTANT!
+Fork and clone the starter repo here: https://github.com/theforage/forage-jpmc-swe-task-1 .
+IMPORTANT!
 Uncheck the “Copy the main branch only” box in the fork dialog on GitHub.
 A model answer has been provided in a separate branch from main.

 Create a new virtual environment in the project root.
-You can create a virtual environment using the venv module in Python:
+You can create a virtual environment using the venv module in Python.
 $python -m venv venv

 This will create a new directory named venv in your project root, containing the virtual environment.

-Activate the Virtual Environment (windows  /  linux):
+Activate the Virtual Environment (windows  /  linux).
 $.\venv\Scripts\activate     /     $source venv/bin/activate

 Install all project dependencies.
 These are listed in the requirements.txt file.

 $pip install -r requirements.txt